FamilySearch/gedcomx-java/README.md

 Welcome
 -------

-GEDCOM X is the technological standard whereby genealogical data is stored, shared, searched, and secured across all phases of the genealogical research process.
+GEDCOM X Java is the Java implementation of GEDCOM X and its related extension projects.

 [See the wiki](https://github.com/FamilySearch/gedcomx/wiki) for more information.